vRobM/SaltPass/README.md

-# Free memoryless password manager
+# Free memoryless password generator
 ## Features
 - **Simple**: code is only 129 lines long, so it's easy to audit and improve to fit your specific needs.
 Supports password updates/changes using simple method.
 - **Fast**